Dennis-Ding1/ModuLens/README.md

 ### Modes of Operation

 1. **User Mode**:
-   - Enter your prompt
+   - Enter your research query
    - ModuLens automatically attempts various bypass strategies
-   - Receive the most successful response
+   - Receive the most successful response for your academic inquiry
+   - All responses are logged for research accountability

 2. **Debug Mode**:
-   - Enter your prompt
+   - Enter your research query
    - View detailed results of each strategy
    - Analyze which approaches succeed or fail with the target model
+   - Export detailed logs for publication or further analysis

 ## Configuration